mathworks/matlab-circleci-orb/README.md

 ### Run Tests in Parallel
 Run your MATLAB and Simulink tests in parallel (requires Parallel Computing Toolbox&trade;) using the latest release of the required products.
-To install the latest release of MATLAB, Simulink, Simulink Test&trade;, and Parallel Computing Toolbox on the runner, specify the `install` command with its `products` parameter in your pipeline.
+To install the latest release of MATLAB, Simulink, Simulink Test&trade;, and Parallel Computing Toolbox on the runner, specify the `products` parameter of the `install` command in your pipeline.
 To run the tests in parallel, specify the `run-tests` command with its `use-parallel` parameter specified as `true`.

 ```YAML
 version: 2.1